 - 4 Medium Carrots Peeled and cut into 1 inch rounds

-- 4 Ribs Celery Tops and bottoms cut of and cut into 1 inch pieces
+- 4 Ribs Celery Rinsed, tops and bottoms cut off and cut into 1 inch pieces

 - 1 Large Sweet Potato Peeled and cut into chunks